faridarif/faridarif.github.io/all_collections/_posts/2023-04-26-IP-addresses-subnet-masks.md

 Network Address      : 192.168.1.224
 ```
 So, the network portion or network address of this IP address is **192.168.1.224**.
+Is subnet address same as network address?
+The terms "**subnet address**" and "**network address**" are **not interchangeable**, as a network address refers to the overall address of a network, while a subnet address refers to a specific subnetwork within that larger network.

 ### Host Portion